bhsd-harry/codemirror-mediawiki/README.md

 - `Ctrl`/`Cmd` + `]`: Escape the selected text with URL encoding
 - `Ctrl`/`Cmd` + `\`: Escape the selected text with [magic words](https://www.mediawiki.org/wiki/Help:Magic_words#Escaped_characters)

+You may want to increase the [precedence](https://codemirror.net/docs/ref/#state.Prec) of these key bindings to override the [default ones](https://codemirror.net/docs/ref/#commands.defaultKeymap).

 ```ts
 import {escapeKeymap} from '@bhsd/codemirror-wikitext';
 import config from 'wikiparser-node/config/default.json' with {type: 'json'};